DrStef/DrStef/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on advanced projects in ML & DL.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Tensorflow
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Digital Signal Processing, Machine Learing, Deep Learning
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: stephane.dedieu@bloo-audio.com
-- 😄 Pronouns: ...

 - ⚡ Fun fact: ...
--->